lbechberger/LTN-in-Conceptual-Spaces/README.md

 - `supports`: A dictionary mapping from the size of the item set to a list of the support values (sorted in same way as `itemsets`).
 - `concepts`: A list of all concepts under consideration (original concepts and negated concepts).
 - `border`: Integer specifying the border between positive and negative literals. `concepts[:border]` contains only positive literals and `concepts[border:]` contains only negative literals.

+Please note that the script `apriori.py` might take very long to run and might consume a large amount of memory depending on the value of `--limit`: For `--limit 4` we found that 16 GB and 8 hours runtime did not suffice to complete computing all the frequent itemsets.
+The resulting pickle file is 3.3 GB large.
+If you just want a quick & dirty run, we recommend `--limit 3`, which takes less than 30 minutes and runs fine with 8 GB of main memory.

+#### Extracting Association Rules form Frequent Item Sets

 The script `code/preprocessing/extract_rules.py` takes the output of `apriori.py` as an input and extracts association rules from the given frequent item sets.
 It can be invoked as follows:
 ```